dddrrreee/cs140e-23win/labs/1-compile/volatile/README.md

      For example, if you replaced a multiply with a shift or reordered two stores, any disassembler or debugger could see this.

-The game we play is to --- perhaps counte-intuitively --- try to make the observer as weak as possible (while still being useful), since a weak observer can be fooled the most number of ways.
+The game we play is to --- perhaps counter-intuitively --- try to make the observer as weak as possible (while still being useful), since a weak observer can be fooled the most number of ways.
 Of course, the kicker is "as possible": a human looking at the code must be able to look at